Updated November 2022

-Read the original April test ride for more detail
+Read the April 2018 test ride for more background detail

-In April 2018 a couple of us tested two brand new but modified rental G310GSs in the High Atlas, alongside one of the aged XR250 Tornados they were replacing.
+In April 2018 a couple of us tested two brand new but modified rental G310GSs in the High Atlas, alongside one of the aged XR250 Tornados these bikes were replacing.

-A few months later I’ve now had a chance to ride for a month with- and on more rental GS310s, effectively covering 11,000 rider kilometres, with me accounting for 2200km.
-Here’s what we found.
+A year later I’ve now had a chance to ride for several weeks with or on more rental GS310s, effectively covering 11,000 rider kilometres, with me accounting for 2200km.

 In a line

 Enough poke and agility to be a fun canyon bike and, all things considered, satisfactory on the dirt.

 • Efi motor fuels smoothly at all altitudes

 • OK brakes and easily switchable rear ABS disabled

 • Mitas E-07/ Metz Karoo 3 do-it-all tyres better than stock Anakees

 • Suspension surprisingly well damped